 School for children is free and compulsory in Guatemala, in theory.
-There have been new programs and policies in recent years.
-According to USAID, this has increased numbers attending school and numbers with passing grades.
-But not all Guatemalans, especially the Maya and those in remote rural areas, have had access to education, and fewer than half make it to middle school.
+There have been new programs and policies in recent years, resulting in increased numbers attending school and with passing grades.
+But not all Guatemalans have had access to education, and fewer than half make it to middle school, especially the Maya and those in remote rural areas.

-There are many private schools due to the lack of public schools in some areas.
-The private schools are often run by Catholics.
+There are many private schools due to the lack of public schools in some rural areas.
+The private schools are often run by Catholic organizations.
 If children have attended school regularly, they may speak Spanish and English.
 Other children may only speak their own Mayan language.

 You may find illiteracy among parents and children.
 Parents may have trouble with paperwork, especially long forms.
 There can also be confusion caused by family members with different last names.